 I have been a ham since about 1967.
 Original Novice call was WN6YIR, and when I upgraded to the Advanced class this became WB6YIR.
 I had to take my ham test up in San Francisco on Battery Street.
 Code tests had to be passed first and then the written tests were given after passing the code.

 After college at UC Davis, I upgraded to Extra class and obtained my current call sign AA6RE.
 It is short call but that last "dit" sometimes gets lost in the noise.

 I work CW almost exclusively, because I have a poor antenna system and operate low power, 100 W. In the past (through summer 2012) the antenna was an old AEA ISO-Loop antenna mounted at ground level.
 I recently (September 2012) upgraded from an ICOM-735 to a Kenwood TS-590.
 The ICOM had been used for 30 years along with its matching tuner and power supply.
 It was very reliable with only one repair needed when 18 MHz transmission stopped.

 On ten meters and often 15 meters, five watts works very well with the right number of sun spots!
-QRP work can be a challenge, but I now have 49 states confirmed on QRP.
+QRP work can be a challenge, but I now have 50 states confirmed on QRP.
 Rhode Island was the last QRP state contact needed.
 My FT-817 includes a CW filter.
 For a tuner I use an Elecraft T1 autotuner.
 The tuner is fast, easy to use and compact.